 Have students read Handout B: Background Essay: Voting Rights Amendments and Handout C: The Suffrage Amendments and then discuss the history of voting in the United States and how it affected individual liberty.
 Then have students read Handout D: Alice Paul and discuss the struggles of the Women’s Suffrage Movement.
 Finally, as a homework project, have students choose other actors in suffrage movements throughout American history and develop a multi-media presentation.

-View the full activity on Documents of Freedom:
+View the full activity:

 Additional Election and Voting Resources: